ewolff/user-registration-V2/chef/README.md

 * Upload the role with `knife role from file roles/tomcatserver.json`
 * Now create a new server with   `knife ec2 server create -r 'role[tomcatserver]' --identity-file ~/.ssh/<your-key>.pem`

+The application can be accessed at http://localhost:18080/demo/ .